Lesson video

 We will be using these keywords during today's lesson.

-Comparison operator, comparison operator: an operator that is used to compare one value to another.
+Comparison operator, comparison operator, an operator that is used to compare one value to another.

-Logic operator, logic operator: an operator used in a logical expression for example, AND, OR and NOT.
+Logic operator, logic operator, an operator used in a logical expression, for example, and, or, and not.

 There are two parts to today's lesson.

-You'll start by creating conditions using comparison operators then, you'll move on to creating conditions using logic operators.
+Then you'll move on to creating conditions using logic operators.

 Let's make a start with the first part of today's lesson by creating conditions using comparison operators.

-This programme uses a comparison operator.
+This program uses a comparison operator.

-Can you see where it is?
-That's right, this condition compares the value of health to yes and then checks to see if they match.
+This condition compares the value of health to yes and then checks to see if they match.

-If they do, it'll say, "Good, glad to hear it."
-If they don't, it will say, "Oh no, hope you feel better soon."
-Comparison operators compare the values of expressions.
+If they don't, it will say, oh, no, hope you feel better soon.

 This first one, score equals 10, uses the equals comparison operator to check if the score is equal to 10.